grandell1234/satelite-tracker/README.md

 # satelite-tracker
-Input Satellites NORAD ID, get a live view of it with a prediction!
+Input Satellites with NORAD ID, and get a live view of it with a prediction analysis!
 Try it now: https://satelite-tracker.vercel.app/
 ___
 ## Setup Instructions